Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 ![AzDo CD Release pipeline run](./images/azdo_pipeline_execution.png)

 Upon completion  both deployment stages: "Deploy to Test" and "Deploy to Production"  in the Azure DevOps pipeline should be successfully completed.
 To verify if the deployment was successful, navigate to Fabric->Deployment pipelines to verify that all the Fabric artifacts were promoted to Test and to Production.

-#### CD process - Option 2: Using Fabric REST APIs

-There is a second option to implement the CD release process.
-This scenario, might be applied in cases when:

-- Development, Staging and Production environments are not located in the same tenant.
-- Organizations are not using Azure DevOps as a Git tool.

-There are some caveats to this approach.
-The code and more information on this Option, will be available soon.

 ## Understanding bootstrap script